 The frequency response chart illustrates ever-so-slight sub-bass emphasis and mid-bass de-emphasis.
 While these abnormalities appear wonky, they work well together: you’re able to register unusually low notes that might otherwise escape your auditory perception while avoiding bass-to-midrange auditory masking.
 In other words, bass notes are heard clearly without degradation to instruments and vocals.
 The crests and valleys in the treble range (cyan) are strategic as well, and mitigate distracting resonances within the ear canal.
 We’ve observed similar frequency responses from various Sennheiser products, too.

-Isolation is merely “decent,” as the earpads aren’t very dense and clamping force is rather light.
+Isolation is just okay as the earpads aren’t very dense and clamping force is rather light.
 However the return on this shortcoming is uncommonly good comfort.
 It’s easy to keep these headphones on all day.
 However, you may hear some external noise, which could degrade sound quality unless you’re in a quiet place.
 This also means others may hear what you’re listening to or editing.
 Fortunately, the ear pads are removable, so if this really bothers you, pick up a pair of third-party ear pads.

 Lows, mids, and highs